TOP

 A note from the editor

-I wrote my first piece of flash nonfiction a few years ago, when a parenting fellowship asked me for a 554-word writing sample.
-554 words, I thought!?
-How could I write something compelling, something complete, in so short a space?
-At the time, I had published longer essays and was working on a book.
-I had an MFA in Creative Nonfiction and had read Brevity, of course.
-But I’d never tried to write flash myself.
+I wrote my first piece of flash nonfiction when a parenting fellowship asked for a 554-word writing sample.
+I wondered how I’d write something compelling, something complete, in so short a space.
+I had an MFA then, had read Brevity, and had published a few essays.
+But I’d never tried flash myself.

-As I wrote the sample for my fellowship application, however, I was amazed at what I could do in so few words.
-I loved the ingenuity the forced compression brought.
+As I wrote the sample, however, I was amazed at what I could do in just 554 words.

-I didn’t win the fellowship, but I did publish my 554-word piece and continued to write flash.
+I didn’t win the fellowship, but I did publish that piece eventually and continued writing flash.
 As a woman with kids and a full-time job, the form felt manageable to me—celebratory, even.
 It was a kind of writing I could finish while teaching four writing classes a semester and parenting young kids and trying to survive a global pandemic.

 Picture of In short Creator Steph Liberatore